prokilogrammer/superlime/notes.md

 - [_Code Mirror_](http://codemirror.net/): Similar to ACE.
 Seems to work better than ACE on mobile.
 Still there are many bugs which the maintainer hasn't fixed.

+- [_HighlightJS_](https://highlightjs.org/): Not a code editor, but just syntax highlighter with themes.
+Can be used for making my own code editor if I want.

 ## Custom Keyboard:
 ### Off-the-shelf